 Writing Short Stories vs. Writing a Novel

 Many new writers forego writing short stories in the hope of accomplishing the lofty and admirable goal of publishing a novel instead.
 However, there are many challenges in doing so.
 Writing a novel takes a lot of time, organization, and creativity, not to mention motivation and energy.
-Most novels range anywhere from 55,000 to 300,000 words.
+Most novels range anywhere from 40,000 to 150,000 words or more.
 That’s a big commitment, even if a new writer focuses on the low end of that range.

 Additionally, getting a novel published is difficult.
 Stories of rejections from traditional publishers abound on social media.
 You will also find a lot of information online about how much it costs to self-publish a novel.
 (Hint: It will cost you thousands of dollars.)
 There is also a lot of work involved, even if you’re hiring other people.